Home / OMSAS Application Guide / OMSAS – University of Ottawa

 This includes transcripts for:

-• Work taken on Letter of Permission
+• Course(s) taken on letter of permission

 • Transfer credit